berg-lab/Heatflux_2026/README.md

 Reboot your Raspberry Pi.
 The data logger will automatically initialize the DAQ, create the local .csv backup, and begin pushing data to InfluxDB.
+Once configured, simply reboot your Raspberry Pi.
+The data logger will automatically initialize the DAQ, create the local .csv backup, and begin pushing data to InfluxDB.